-Seventh-day Adventists Sexual Abuse Lawyers in Maine
+Seventh-day Adventist Sexual Abuse Lawyers in Maine

 The Seventh-day Adventist Church is a global faith-based organization with a presence in churches, schools, camps, and healthcare facilities throughout Maine and beyond.
 While many have turned to this community for spiritual guidance and support, others have experienced devastating abuse by those in positions of trust.